DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2021-05-26-kernel_math.md

   teaser: /assets/images/kernel_math.jpg
   twitter_image: /assets/images/data_science_1.jpg
 keywords:
-- Non-parametric Statistics
+- Non-parametric statistics
-- Multivariate KDE
+- Multivariate kde
-- Density Estimation
+- Density estimation
-- KDE Applications
+- Kde applications
-- Data Visualization
+- Data visualization
-- Kernel Functions
+- Kernel functions
-- Anomaly Detection
+- Anomaly detection
-- Machine Learning
+- Machine learning
-- Kernel Density Estimation
+- Kernel density estimation
-- Bandwidth Selection
+- Bandwidth selection
 seo_description: A deep dive into the math, theory, and practical considerations of Kernel Density Estimation (KDE), covering its core components, bandwidth selection, kernel functions, multivariate KDE, and real-world applications.
 seo_title: Exploring the Math Behind Kernel Density Estimation
 seo_type: article
 summary: Kernel Density Estimation (KDE) is a non-parametric method used to estimate the probability density function of data without assuming a specific distribution.
 This article explores the mathematical foundations behind KDE, including the role of kernel functions, bandwidth selection, and their impact on bias and variance.
 The article also covers multivariate KDE, efficient computational techniques, and applications of KDE in fields such as data science, machine learning, and statistics.
 With a focus on practical insights and theoretical rigor, the article offers a comprehensive guide to understanding KDE.
 tags:
-- Non-parametric Statistics
+- Non-parametric statistics
-- Multivariate KDE
+- Multivariate kde
-- Kernel Functions
+- Kernel functions
-- Machine Learning
+- Machine learning
-- Kernel Density Estimation
+- Kernel density estimation
-- Bandwidth Selection
+- Bandwidth selection
-- Data Science
+- Data science
 title: The Math Behind Kernel Density Estimation
 ---